 The Mitchell River is the most significant unregulated stream in the east due to the substantial number of licences, and the total area commanded for high value horticultural production.
+The Mitchell River is experiencing strong flows similar to recent years, resulting in a positive outlook for summer.
 Restrictions may apply late in the season if dry conditions return but are otherwise unlikely.

-The Latrobe River system has received above average rainfall with multiple flood events through the winter of 2021.
-The upper Latrobe River, Morwell River and Moe River continue to flow high into spring and provide a positive outlook for water availability in this system through the irrigation season.
+Rainfall across the region has been above average for spring which has resulted in frequent flooding in the Latrobe River System, South Gippsland River Systems and most Eastern River Systems such as the Mitchell River and Snowy River.
+This provides a positive outlook for water availability in this system through the irrigation season.
 Restrictions may apply late in the season if dry conditions return but are otherwise unlikely.